 There is a legend about the haunting of the Seville Great House by the spirit of the vicious female plantation owner Annie Palmer.
 She was nicknamed the white witch who haunted the Rose Hall grounds at Montego Bay.

-The house had two storeys initially, but it was reduced to one floor by the 1898 and no one had gotten around to restoring it until 2010, when the reconstruction of Seville Great House started.
+Initially, the house had two stories but was reduced to one floor by 1898.
+No one restored it until 2010, when the Seville Great House and the Seville Heritage Park reconstruction started.

 See Related: Family Travel Hacks